mwylerCH/IVIPrimerTester/README.md

 The next generation of IVIPrimerTester will
 - screen also for influenza strains from GISAID
-- produce alignments for visual inspections of mismatches
 - implement a scoring method to assess the annealing efficiency
 - assessment of PCR probes
 - implement IUPAC code